guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/GitHub Actions.md

 Most of the <span style="color:#98971a">Events</span> are repository related <span style="color: #3588E9">--></span> push, fork, watch, pull_request, issues, discussion, create, issue_comment.

+The push event is ideal for building images, it can be used to tag images wit ha branch name and the sha associated with the commit that triggered the push.

+>[!example] Example - push
+>```yaml
+>on:
+>  push:
+>    branches: [ main ]
+>    tags: [ 'v*.*.*']
+>```
+>the tags can be used for testing and other dynamic scenarios

+>[!info]
+>Push events with tags like releases are best used to create images that can be referenced in places where the images is fixed.

 Is possible to execute a workflow at a specific time using a trigger, which is called <span style="color: #d65d0e">Schedule event</span> <span style="color: #3588E9">--></span> configured through the `schedule` keyword which uses a cron syntax.

 The <span style="color: #d65d0e">cron syntax</span> uses five fields, separated by spaces to describe a schedule.
 Reading from left to right , these fields represent minutes, hours, the day of the month, month, and the day of the week.